Women's Lacrosse Facilities

 More Than Harvard Lacrosse

-In its 103 years, Harvard Stadium has been the site of more than 600 Crimson football games.
-Track and field, rugby, lacrosse, professional football, and even ice hockey have been played there as well.
+In its more than 100 years, Harvard Stadium has been the site of more than 600 Crimson football games.
+Lacrosse, track & field, rugby, professional football, and even ice hockey have been played there as well.

 The NFL's Boston Patriots called Harvard Stadium home for two years from 1960-61 and played the first American Football League game here - a preseason game against the Dallas Texans.

 The Stadium also hosted Olympic soccer competition in the summer of 1984 (Cameroon, Canada, Chile, France, Iraq, Norway and Qatar all competed), and was the site for the University's 350th anniversary celebration in 1986.
 The facility is also now the home of the Boston Cannons of Major League Lacrosse and the Boston Breakers of Women's Professional Soccer.
 During the summers of 2010 and 2011, Harvard Stadium hosted the MLL All-Star Game.

 Prior to the construction of McCurdy Track in 1984, Harvard's track and field teams held their outdoor meets in The Stadium.
 The U.S. track and field Olympic trials were held here in 1916 and 1920.